holepunchto/brittle/README.md

 #### `t.exception(Promise|function|async function, [error], [message])`

 Verify that a function throws, or a promise rejects.
+Returns the error object.

 ```js
 t.exception(() => { throw Error('an err') }, /an err/)